s14321k/Interview-Qusions-markdowns/Microservice.md

 *   The **command** side validates the command and, if successful, creates an event that is stored in the event store.
 *   The **query** side listens to these events to build and update its read models.

+## Cqrs Pattern, what is the solution scenario used

+The Command Query Responsibility Segregation (CQRS) pattern is a design pattern that separates the responsibilities for reading and writing data in a system.
+In a traditional architecture, the same model is often used for both reading and writing operations.
+CQRS suggests splitting the model into two parts: one for handling commands (changing state) and another for handling queries (reading state).

+**Solution Scenario for CQRS:**

+### 1. **Separation of Concerns:**

+- **Scenario:**

+  - In a complex application, the requirements for reading data (queries) and writing data (commands) can be different.
+  - Performance and scalability considerations may vary between reading and writing operations.

+- **Solution:**
+  - CQRS allows you to create separate models for handling reads and writes.
+  - The read model can be optimized for query performance and can be denormalized to suit the specific needs of different views.
+  - The write model focuses on processing commands and updating the system's state.

+### 2. **Scalability:**

+- **Scenario:**

+  - Some systems may experience different scalability requirements for read and write operations.
+  - Reads are often more frequent than writes in many applications.

+- **Solution:**
+  - CQRS enables independent scaling of the read and write components.
+  - Read models can be replicated or distributed to multiple servers for improved read performance, while the write model can be optimized for handling command processing.

+### 3. **Flexibility and Optimization:**

+- **Scenario:**

+  - Business requirements for reporting and analytics may differ from the requirements for transactional processing.
+  - Read models might need to be denormalized or transformed to suit specific reporting needs.

+- **Solution:**
+  - CQRS allows flexibility in designing read models tailored to specific query requirements.
+  - You can optimize read models for specific use cases, aggregating data from multiple sources or transforming it as needed for presentation.

+### 4. **Event Sourcing:**

+- **Scenario:**

+  - Storing the state changes as a series of events can be valuable for auditing, debugging, or rebuilding the state at any point in time.

+- **Solution:**
+  - CQRS is often used in conjunction with event sourcing.
+Instead of storing the current state of the system, events are stored, and the system's state can be reconstructed by replaying these events.
+  - Event sourcing can be particularly useful in scenarios where the history of state changes is important.

+### 5. **Complex Domain Logic:**

+- **Scenario:**

+  - In domains with complex business logic, separating read and write responsibilities can lead to a more maintainable and comprehensible system.

+- **Solution:**
+  - CQRS allows for the creation of a domain model that focuses on handling commands and enforcing business rules without the complexities introduced by read-specific concerns.
+  - Read models can be simpler and optimized for efficient querying.

+It's important to note that while CQRS provides benefits, it also adds complexity to a system.
+Therefore, it's generally recommended to apply CQRS in scenarios where the separation of concerns and independent scalability of read and write components provide significant advantages for the specific requirements of the application.

 </details>